Louisiana Tech Lady Techsters basketball: Thomas Assembly Center

 The Thomas Assembly Center (TAC) has been home to the Lady Techsters basketball team since the 8,000-seat facility opened in November 1982.
 Constructed at a cost of $17.5 million, the TAC is a cylindrical arena with a concrete finish and bronze glass at the entrance level.
-In 2007 a new state-of-the-art maple wood floor was installed in the TAC and named "Karl Malone Court."
+In 2007 a new state-of-the-art maple wood floor was installed in the TAC and named "Karl Malone Court".

 In the Lady Techsters' first game at the TAC, Louisiana Tech lost to USC, led by Cheryl Miller and Cynthia Cooper, 64–58 in front of 8,700 fans on December 4, 1982.
 However, the Lady Techsters picked up their first win at the TAC in their next game by defeating Alabama 83–56 on December 9, 1982.

 On January 22, 1985, Louisiana Tech set an attendance record of 8,975 at the TAC in a women's/men's doubleheader in which the Lady Techsters defeated Northeast Louisiana 79–77 in overtime.
 The Lady Techsters have hosted 15 crowds of more than 7,000 and eight capacity crowds of more than 8,000.
 The Lady Techsters regularly rank in the Top 40 in NCAA women's basketball average attendance, including a program record average of 5,330 in 1983–84.

 The Lady Techsters have been almost unbeatable at the TAC.
-As of the 2022–23 season, the Lady Techsters boast a 513–101 record at the TAC, a 83.6% winning percentage.
+As of the 2023–24 season, the Lady Techsters boast a 537–109 record at the TAC, an 83.13% winning percentage.
 The Lady Techsters have recorded thirteen undefeated seasons at the TAC, and is a perfect 36–0 all-time in NCAA tournament games there.
 The Lady Techsters won 161 consecutive games against unranked opponents at home from 1992 to 2004, and the Lady Techsters won 114 consecutive regular season home conference games between 1992 and 2007; and have posted home winning streaks of 49, 52 and 62 games, all of which rank in the Top 15 in Division I history.